splunk/ta-cisco-webex-meetings-add-on-for-splunk/README.md

 - LstsummarySession

 #### Installation and Configuration Steps
 This application can be installed on-prem and cloud.
-The TA can be downloaded from the [JIRA ticket](https://jira.splunk.com/browse/FDSE-612) / [Drive link](https://drive.google.com).

 ##### Installation Steps for `on-prem`
 Install the TA on one of the Heavy Forwarder(s).